Ranch Horse Classic Buckle Series Show #2 August 21st at Tuclatota Creek Ranch!

 For trail please use the space available to you to your advantage.
 You may make reasonable substitutions for obstacles with approval from show management.
 You may use a piece of plywood in place of a bridge.
 You may use logs and/or poles.
 You may use a rope gate or a fixed gate.
+You may use the fence or standards instead of a barrel.
 Standard measurements: Walk-overs: 15 to 24 inches, Trot- overs: 3 feet to 3 feet 6 inches; Lope-overs: 6 to 7 feet.
 All 360's are on the haunches.

 Remember to perform the rail pattern in order or you will get an Off Pattern.
 Double check your videos.

 All awards will be mailed at the conclusion of the series.
 High points will also be calculated at the conclusion of the series.

 Ties for class awards will be broken by score by a predetermined maneuver, then second maneuver and so on.
 If there is still a tie, a coin flip will occur.

 Top Hand Award: Sterling Silver Necklace (Sponsored by Rusty Brown Jewelry):